-- Import required packages -- #

 lat_poly = np.concatenate([ds_osnap['LATITUDE'].values, np.array([ds_osnap['LATITUDE'][0], ds_osnap['LATITUDE'][0]])])

-method to return the boolean mask classifying whether NEMO model grid points are inside (True) or outside (False) the polygon
+Now we have defined our polygon, we can use the mask_with_polygon() method to return the boolean mask classifying whether NEMO model grid points are inside (True) or outside (False) the polygon

 # Masking T-grid using polygon coordinates:

-mask_spg = nemo.mask_with_polygon(grid='/gridT', lon_poly=lon_poly, lat_poly=lat_poly)
+mask_spg = nemo_clipped.mask_with_polygon(grid='/gridT', lon_poly=lon_poly, lat_poly=lat_poly)

 # Plotting SPG polygon sub-domain: